 Pro tip: If you have committed to a cause make sure you are actively working on it and align yourself with other brands that have similar missions.
 At e.pop, we chose to put trees back where they belong and are doing so by partnering with several tree-planting organizations, such as American Forests, Ecologi and Veritree.
 This is all to fulfill #ourjourneytoplantamilliontreesby2025.

 Back up your sustainability claim with data & commit to transparency

 Transparency.
 Transparency.
-Transparency. 🔍 If you claim your product or service is green, back it up with some honest evidence.
+Transparency. 🔍 If you claim your product or service is eco friendly, back it up with some honest evidence.
 Give your audience a peek into what goes on behind the scenes in your supply chain.
 Make sure your claims are verifiable and meet international standards by trusted organizations.